s1r0n/lightning-path/myths-and-symbols/allegories/parable-of-the-isms.md

 author: Mike Sosteric
 ---

+_Parable of the Isms is a short, accessible, parable describing the various political systems of this Earth.  _

 # Parable of the Isms or, You Have Two Cows (Mike Sosteric Version)

 **Capitalism**: You have two cows.
 You’re not happy with just two cows so you take